 Based on the conviction that the global transformation process must be supported by solidarity and can only be shaped with the participation of the next generation and diverse communities, the ITI Academy aims to stimulate pioneering collaborations, co-operations and co-creations.

 The starting point was the Atelier Düsseldorf in June 2021 as part of Theater der Welt and in cooperation with The Festival Academy of the European Festival Association.
 The recordings of the livestreams, including the panel discussion with Chimamanda Ngozi Adichie, Shahidul Alam, and Emily Johnson on "The role of the arts and festivals in today's society and the imaginative power of storytelling", can be viewed here.

-On December 3rd and 4th, 2021, the Kick Off weekend of the ITI Academy took place in a digital form.
+The first brainstorming and kick-off weekend of the ITI Academy took place in digital form on 3 and 4 December 2021.
 Transnational and globally active artists, scholars, and experts from culture and politics analysed and discussed the future of international festivals and transnational collaborations.
-The aim was to also generate new ideas and impulses for future ITI Academy events.
+Thereby, inspiring ideas and impulses for the conception of the first edition of the qualification and exchange programme of the ITI Academy emerged.
 The programme as well as further information can be found here.